Meet the 3DMBC Team!

 PhD Candidate

-Ali Bigdeli works as a Structural Engineer in the Yeganeh-Mehraz consulting company.
+Ali Bigdeli is a PhD candidate at Deakin University (Australia).
 Prior to this, he studied Hydraulic Structures Engineering (MSc) at Tarbiat Modares University (Iran), obtaining his degree in 2020.
 His current research interests and expertise include the structural and seismic response of modular steel buildings under the supervision of Professor Konstantinos Daniel Tsavdaridis, structural health monitoring, and performance-based design.

 Collaborating Researchers